Medical Profile Model: Scientific and Practical Applications in Healthcare: Introduction

 \section{Introduction}

-In nowadays the Electronic Health Records (EHRs) are an important and essential part of each modern national health care system, as it provides quick operations with patient-related information for all interested parties (the patient itself, an attending physician and medical staff, regulatory authorities, etc.).
-While a person can manually list through a single EHR data file, this task becomes tedious and labor-intensive as the number of records grows.
-Therefore automatic tools are required to facilitate effective interaction and comprehensive processing of EHRs.
+Nowadays, Electronic Health Records (EHRs) are an essential part of each modern national healthcare system, as it provides quick access to patient-related information for all interested parties (the patient itself, an attending physician and medical staff, regulatory authorities, etc.).
+While a person can manually analyze a single EHR data file, this task becomes tedious and labor-intensive as the number of records scales up.
+This problem becomes especially obvious on a national, regional, or even individual clinic scale.
+The prioritization of patients for a health check-up or prediction of disease complications are good examples of such problems.
+Therefore automatic intellectual tools are required to facilitate effective interaction and comprehensive analysis of EHRs~\cite{dash2019big}.

-Even more challenging problems emerge beyond simple management operations with health records.
-More specifically, what knowledge (and in what form?) can be extracted from a database of EHRs, and how it can be transferred to another domain?
-This problem is actively researched in the field of deep domain adaptation as current neural networks have a large capacity to learn transferable and useful representations between the source and target domains~\cite{xu2020transfer}.
-In this paper, we address the specific problem of patient representation building within the medical domain and its application to the risk scoring task from the domain of health insurance.
-To find an optimal representation model, we held a series of experiments on the large industrial data feeds from both domains with hundreds of thousands of patients spanning several years (see the Data Section~\ref{Data}).
-The main issue is that both our datasets are completely unrelated and anonymized, containing no linkage keys between each other.
-We present each patient from the medical dataset with a temporal sequence of their diagnosis events (defined with International Classification of Diseases codes, ICD-10~\cite{icd10}) and train a neural network model to learn contextualized embeddings for each element.
-With such a model trained we can move all patients to an embedding space from which an averaged patient representation can be inferred.
-Thus we can automatically account for the medical history of insured applicants in our feature representation.
-Using these embeddings in our downstream insurance scoring task allows us to improve the performance metric by 1.8\%.
+Even more challenging problems emerge beyond prognostic models and simple management operations with health records.
+More specifically, what knowledge (and in what form?) can be extracted from a database of EHRs, and how (if possible?) it can be transferred to another domain?
+This problem is actively researched in the deep domain adaptation area as current neural networks have a large capacity to learn transferable and valuable representations between the source and target domains~\cite{xu2020transfer}.

-The key contributions of this paper are the following: \begin{itemize} \item we apply the neural network model with transformer architecture to a temporal data of patient diagnosis events to build their embeddings; \item we analyze the obtained embeddings and compare them with baselines and the state-of-the-art method; \item we show that averaged patient embeddings from the medical domain can be successfully applied to the tasks from health insurance. \end{itemize}
+In this paper, we address both of the specified problems.
+We treat EHR data in the current paradigm from the Natural Language Processing (NLP) area and develop the model for encoding diagnosis events (defined with International Classification of Diseases codes, ICD-10~\cite{icd10}) as embedding vectors.
+With such a model build, we can move all patients to the latent embedding space where the above analytical and forecasting tasks can be easily solved.